aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 where DATEDIFF(month, SubscriptionStart, SubscriptionEnd) >12
 ````
 **Output**
-*No customer had their subscription longer than 12 months.*
+_Insight:_ No customer had their subscription longer than 12 months.

 **Total revenue by subscription type**